 Christian Home Educators of Tucson – South East (hereafter abbreviated as “CHET-SE”) is first and foremost an organization of Christians offering fellowship to encourage and equip one another in effectively training our children.
-CHET-SE will serve as a resource to the parents who educate their children at home using a parent-led, family-funded, relationship-based education.
+CHET-SE will serve as a resource to the parents who educate their children at home using a parent-led, relationship-based education.
 Our intention is to promote godly living and to set a proper example before our community.

 Article II - Statement of Faith

 Our Statement of Faith includes only those truths revealed in the Old Testament and New Testament of the Holy Bible.
 There are many other precious truths taught in the Bible over which godly people have differed in understanding.
 Therefore, this is not a statement of all that is important to believe, but is a minimum statement of what is essential to believe for Christian fellowship and unity.

 ?
 We believe the Bible to be the only God-inspired, infallible, supreme, and final authority for all faith and life and conduct.

 ?
 We believe that there is only one God, eternally existent in three Persons: Father, Son, and Holy Spirit.

 ?
 We believe in the deity of our Lord, Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory.

 ?
 We believe that people were created in the image of God, but fell into sin and are therefore lost, and only those who are born of the Holy Spirit are saved from their sins.

 ?
 We believe that salvation is a gift of God’s grace and we do not trust in personal works, but only in the sacrificial death of Jesus Christ.